Installing containerized apps on airgapped systems

 Now you can copy the

-directory to a pen drive or to the airgapped machine viascp
+/tmp/docker-rpmsdirectory to a pen drive or to the airgapped machine viascp1

 ssh root@crucial-system.local cd /tmp/docker-rpms dnf install -y *.rpm